iamkanishka/DecalrativeProgrammingswithAngularandRXJS/README.md

 4. Format Posts Response usinh RXJS Map operator and display in the template.
 5. Get Categories using Higher Order Mapping Operators using MergeMap.
 6. Understand ChangeDetetcion Strategy onPush and Default in Angular RXJS.
+7. Advantage of unsubscribing the http observable in ngOnDestroy -  Angular-RXJS.